 I’m realizing I’ve strived a great deal of my Christian life to be like God in ways I’m not designed to be.
 A recent example being, my husband and I just moved to Michigan from Texas, and I’ve wrestled with control – trying to be Creator.
 I’ve tried to plan out every step with work and Seminary – trying to be sovereign.
 I’ve been frustrated with not being fully known by others in this transition – trying to be omniscient.
 I’ve probably tried to be all ten of the listed characteristics above that only God is lately.
 The outworkings of that has been at times a sense of anxiety, disappointment, and frustration.

 By the grace of God, I’m learning the freeing truth that I’m not – we’re not – designed to be like God in every way.
 There are parts of God’s divine nature that only He carries – and truthfully the only reason that ever frustrates me is because of pride.
 My pride wants it to be all about me and my striving.
 My pride wants to cover my shortcomings with works.
 But when God humbles me I can finally see how amazing it is that I worship a God who is incomparable.
 A God of limitless grace.
 A Creator who authored my life and wrote my story (including this recent cross-country move) before I was even born.
 A sovereign God who knows the exact places I’ll live, work, study, and serve.
 An omniscient God who knows me and loves me fully and perfectly (mess and all).

 I still do believe we are called to grow in Christlikeness as His image-bearers and followers, but I’m learning even then, we are only a mere reflection – a tiny glimpse – of Him.
-Doesn’t that leave you in awe?
+Which is humbling in the best way.
 In beholding the glory of the Lord we are being transformed into the same image from one degree of glory to another (2 Corinthians 3:18).